EBSCP/AngularWithCalculator/README.md

 # Installation

-1: Clone the repository:
+1. Clone the repository:
    `git clone https://github.com/username/repository-name.git `
-2:Navigate to the project directory:
+2.Navigate to the project directory:
    ` cd repository-name `
-3: Install the dependencies:
+3. Install the dependencies:
    `npm install  `
-4:Run the application:
+4. Run the application:
     `ng serve `
-5:Open your browser and go to:
+5.Open your browser and go to:
   ` http://localhost:4200  `

 ## Running end-to-end tests